kavinaya2808/kavinaya2808/README.md

 ##  About Me
 - Master's in Computer Science @ University of Bern
 - Student Assistant @ BORIS (Open Science, Uni Bern)
-- Experience with Java, Python, Angular & cloud systems
+- Experience with Java, Python, c#, C++, Angular & ROS
 - Skilled in AWS, Docker, CI/CD pipelines
-- Interested in scalable systems, web apps & emerging tech (XR/MR, robotics)
+- Interested in scalable systems, emerging tech such as XR/MR and robotics

 ---